acastellane/omi-doc/web-doc/docs/blocs/gemini.md

 ## Description

-Gemini is a demo card hosting an Ice FPGA design and conneced to a server DIMM connector offring a DDR4 OMI attached memory.
+Gemini is a demo card hosting an Ice FPGA design and connected to a server DIMM connector.
+It enables attachment of a DDR4 memory through OMI.